NightingaleHealth/ggforestplot/README.md

 The main plotting function is `ggforestplot::forestplot()` which will create a single-column forestplot of effects, given an input data frame.

-The two vignettes [Using ggforestplot](articles/ggforestplot.html) and [NMR data analysis tutorial](articles/nmr-data-analysis-tutorial.html) provide an introduction to creating forestplot visualizations with custom groupings and performing basic exploratory analysis (using demo metabolic data of the [Nightingale Health NMR platform](https://nightingalehealth.com/technology)).
+In the package [webpage](https://nightingalehealth.github.io/ggforestplot/index.html), the two vignettes [Using ggforestplot](https://nightingalehealth.github.io/ggforestplot/articles/ggforestplot.html) and [NMR data analysis tutorial](https://nightingalehealth.github.io/ggforestplot/articles/nmr-data-analysis-tutorial.html) provide an introduction to creating forestplot visualizations with custom groupings and performing basic exploratory analysis (using demo metabolic data of the [Nightingale Health NMR platform](https://nightingalehealth.com/technology)).

 Installation
 ------------